eirikpre/VSCode-SystemVerilog/README.md

 - This is not a functional HDL tool that will compile and simulate your code, but this extension will make it easier and more user friendly when writing Verilog/SystemVerilog

 ## Known Issues
-- Go to symbol stops at 50 files (to stay responsive/quick).
+- Go to symbol stops at 250 matched files (to stay responsive/quick).

 ## Future
 - 100% Complete syntax highlighting